microsoft/MixedRealityToolkit-Unity/Documentation/Elastics/ElasticSystem.md

 ![Elastic Volume Stretch Bounds](../Images/Elastics/Elastics_Volume_Bounds.gif)

 - **StretchBounds**: represents the lower bounds of the elastic space.
 - **UseBounds**: whether the stretch bounds should be respected by the system.
-If set to true if the current iteration of the target position is outside the stretch bounds, the end force will be applied.
+If true, when the current iteration of the target position is outside the stretch bounds, the end force will be applied.
 - **SnapPoints**: points inside the space to which the system will snap.
 - **RepeatSnapPoints**: repeats the snap points to infinity.
 Existing snap points will serve as a modulo where the actual snap points are mapped to the closest integer multiples of every snap point.
 - **SnapRadius**: distance at which snap points begin forcing the spring.